wombelix/dominik-wombacher-cc/content/pages/recruiters_faq_en.rst

 No, everyone has a job, your's is it to fill positions with the right people.
 But you are not alone, there are lot out there.
-Thats why I appreciate when you follow some basic "rules of engagement".
+Thats why I appreciate when you follow some basic rules when you reach out.

 ----